pangeo-data/education-material/wg/README.md

 0. Reminder: Everything should mesh with [the main pangeo site](http://pangeo.io/)
 1. Roll call: Name, where, focus
     - Rob: Remarks on inclusivity and Sir Not Appearing In This Call

+    * Dax Asst Prof QCNY: Using pangeo with primary undergrads: OOI: Develop those datasets; interest based on transitioning students from mouse-competent to independent data scientist
+    * Kevin Tyle at U.Albany IT management: Pangeo data wg.
+Get students equipped for the jobs waiting for them; people who have domain + cloud + github + data standards: Valued skill set.
+Planning an online class that will hopefully <---> wg benefit: Advanced geosci data visualization.
+Also will attend Mind The Gap meeting in Boulder next month: Building coursework.
+    * Jim Bednar at Anaconda: Working on contracts e.g. with USACE which claim they will provide best practices esp in data visualization and handling; and 'how to get your job done'; so need to make materials available such that they are coordinated across pangeo.
 2. Recap the three pillars of pangeo
     - The Pangeo project serves as a coordination point between scientists, software, and computing infrastructure
       - Community building: Foster collaboration around open source scientific Python ecosystem for O/A/L/CS